Tomb of the Unknown Soldier (France): Choosing the Unknown Soldier

-On 8 November 1920, Auguste Thin, a second-class soldier with the 132nd Infantry Regiment, then 21 years old, was tasked with identifying the unknown soldier who would rest under the triumphal arc.
+On 8 November 1920, Auguste Thin, a Private (Soldat de Deuxième Classe) with the 132nd Infantry Regiment, then 21 years old, was tasked with identifying the unknown soldier who would rest under the triumphal arc.
 Auguste Thin would later be part of the Légion des Mille.

 The bodies of eight soldiers who had served under French uniform but could not be identified were exhumed in the eight regions where the deadliest fighting had taken place: in Flanders, Artois, the Somme, Île-de-France, on the Chemin des Dames, the Champagne, at Verdun, and Lorraine.
 Initially, nine soldiers and nine sectors had been chosen, but in one of the sectors, none of the exhumed bodies offered the guarantee of being French.

 On 8 November 1920, the eight oak coffins were transferred to the citadel of Verdun, and set on three catafalques, each guarded by two veterans.
 On the next day they were viewed by an estimated 8,000 visitors.

 On 10 November, André Maginot, Minister of Pensions, approached one of the young soldiers carrying out his duties, Auguste Thin, who had been recruited as a volunteer in the class of 1919.
 Thin had distinguished himself by bravery, and his own father was a missing person.

 Maginot handed Thin a bouquet of white and red carnations and explained the aim of his appointment: the coffin on which this young soldier placed the bouquet would be transferred to Paris and buried under the triumphal arch.

 The whole event and the search for the soldier are recreated in Bertrand Tavernier's film La vie et rien d'autre (1989).